 This convention is, unless I’m mistaken, the largest annual gathering of scholars and teachers of language and literature: papers are presented, roundtable discussions are hosted, job candidates are interviewed, new books are promoted, and formal & informal gatherings take place.
 One category of informal gatherings this year was the “Tweetup” — a meeting of convention attendees who happened to be using the micro-blogging social media tool Twitter.
 (Note that you can browse the archive of what people have been saying on Twitter about MLA ‘09.
 Anything written on Twitter that includes the hashtag.
-How Do I Create a Professional Network? - Manage Your Career By Julie Miller Vick and Jennifer S.
+How Do I Create a Professional Network? - Manage Your Career.
+By Julie Miller Vick and Jennifer S.

 Furlong Question: I'm a science Ph.D. looking to make a transition out of bench research once I finish my postdoc.
 I've talked with a career counselor in my institution's postdoc office, and, on his advice, done a few informational interviews.
 But I can't figure out what comes next.
+Academics and social media: ymmv.
 Recently, someone asked Dean Dad what kind of impact the use of various social media tools might have on one’s academic career.

 (The post in question also appears at InsideHigherEd).
 His response is, to me, an interesting corrective to what seems to be prevailing conventional wisdom.
 He writes, “I’ve spent most of this decade in administration, and have literally never seen social media emerge as an issue.”
 I’d describe this as a corrective because it’s an answer based on empirical data; all-too-often we find ourselves internalizing a standard that none of us actually believe in (or have ever seen enforced) but that we assume everyone else is using.
-Really?
-Academics and social media: ymmv

 He blogs for Foreign Policy magazine.
 Q: What’s the first thing you read in the morning?
 A: I start the morning with my Twitter feed, move on to the blogs in my Google Reader RSS feed, and then check Facebook.
 It’s rare that a relevant newspaper article or story doesn’t get picked up by somebody in my network.
 On Hiring.
 In a number of conversations in several states this summer, I have found a common thread in debriefings about hiring: the use of digital footprints to profile job candidates.